 Refueling and rehydrating after a tough workout is key.
 Always bring a refillable water bottle and, if possible, keep some breakfast essentials at your office (I'm a huge fan of making salmon-avocado toasts).
 In addition, carry a few snacks in your purse or gym bag so that you're ready if hunger strikes.
 I keep a small pouch in my car stocked with RX Bars, these protein-packed vegan jerky strips, cashews, and matcha powder (in case of caffeine emergencies).

 At the beginning of the week, I go through my schedule and choose workouts, looking ahead to possible obstacles: If I have late after-work plans, I'll book a class for the following evening instead of morning; if I have an early meeting, I'll choose a class I don't sweat in, like barre or yoga, so I don't have to wash and blow-dry my hair (here's my guide to workout classes).
 Setting goals and being proactive about potential obstacles makes it easier to stick to a consistent routine.
-I use my gym's app to create a calendar of classes, but you can also create a new Google Calendar specifically for workouts to help keep everything organized!
+I use my gym's app and Classpass to create a calendar of classes, but you can also create a new Google Calendar specifically for workouts to help keep everything organized!